Wesztman/smhi-weather/README.md

 print(forecast)
 ```

-Forecast data can also be save to a file called `forecast.json` with
+Forecast data can also be saved to a file called `forecast.json` with

 ```
 from smhi_weather import SmhiWeather